 Seattle Times affiliate.
 I am proud to be affiliated with The Seattle Times as an online news partner, which means they include story summaries and links to My Edmonds News stories.

 Live audio broadcasts.
-My Edmonds News provides live audio broadcasts of our local high school sports, an idea that I launched to provide our high school athletes with local recognition and allow their fans both near and far away to listen to the games.
+My Edmonds News provides live broadcasts of our local high school sports, an idea that I launched to provide our high school athletes with local recognition and allow their fans both near and far away to watch the games.
 Best of all, a portion of the advertising dollars generated from that program is donated back to the high school sports booster club.

 Community service.
 I was raised in Ellensburg, population 10,000, and I understand the value of being in a community where people know your name and care about your well-being.
 My dad was a local small business owner and served as Ellensburg’s mayor in the 1960s, and was always giving back to his community.
 He instilled in me the value of selfless community service.
-I am a past board member of Sustainable Edmonds and currently sit on the boards of both the Edmonds Museum and MS Helping Hands in addition to running My Edmonds News.
+I currently sit on the Edmonds Historical Museum Board and the City of Edmonds Economic Development Commission, in addition to running My Edmonds News.
 I also have provided reduced cost or free advertising to deserving community organizations, and work with local high school and college journalism students.